davidmarkclements/0x/docs/ui.md

 that may be called in Node, Libuv or third party modules.
 In `--kernel-tracing` mode, however, non-V8 C++ frames *are* included.
 These frames can include the tags `[CPP]` and `[SHARED_LIB]`.

+#### init

+The init category describes core functions that are either:

+* internal module system functions which are repeated frequently as the dependency tree is loaded
+* other initialization functions that aren't related to the (public) module system

+Filtering out these frames reduces generally redundant initialization noise.

+These frames include the `[INIT]` tag, but may also include any of the other tags.

+Any core frames that are also init frames are controlled by the init type (e.g hiding core frames wont hide any core frames that are also init frames).

+However, any cpp frames that are also init frames are controlled by the cpp type (e.g. hiding init frames wont hide cpp frames that are also init frames).

+Disabled by default.